BloomTech-Labs/forest-fire-watch-fe/README.md

 -   Free up to 25,000 users per month and 50,000 map loads per month.
 -   Has a React Library.

+#### Node-Sass

+- Create-React-App version makes it very simple to use Sass to manage site styles.

 #### Front end deployed to `Netlify`

 #### [Back end](https://github.com/labs15-forest-fire/backend) built using: